December 2, 2017

 Entry Fees

-Pre-Entry Fees: (see Pre-Entry rules and regulations below) Entry fees for pre-entry are $62 for the Pro Class, $42 for all other Main Event classes and $22 for early Sunday morning races (Little Kids, Big Kids, and Women.)
-Only PayPal accepted.
+Pre-Entry Fees: (see Pre-Entry rules and regulations below) Entry fees for pre-entry are $42 for all Main Event classes and $22 Little Kids, Big Kids, and Women (Saturday Afternoon) Races Only PayPal accepted.

-Entry Fees: Entry fees paid on race weekend will be $70 for the Pro Class, $50 for all other Main Event classes and $30 for early Sunday morning races (Little Kids, Big Kids, and Women.)
+Entry Fees: Entry fees paid on race weekend will be $50 for all Main Event classes and $30 Little Kids, Big Kids, and Women.
+(Saturday Afternoon) Races.
 Cash and checks accepted.
-ABSOUTLY NO PLASTIC ARE ACCEPTED.
+ABSOUTLY NO PLASTIC IS ACCEPTED.

-Transponder: All racers are required to purchase a transponder at sign-up, this is how you are scored during the race.
-Transponders are $10 a piece, and can be used year after year.
+Transponder: $10 All racers are required to purchase a transponder at sign-up, this is how you are scored during the race.
+Transponders are $10 a piece and can be used year after year.

 Gate Fees

-Gate Fees: Gate fees will be $10 per person on Friday and Saturday, and will be $5 per person on Sunday.
-Kids 4 and under enter pit area free.
-All gate fees are subject to land owner requirements.
+Gate Fees: $10 Gate fees will be $10 per person for the weekend (Friday, Saturday, and Sunday).
+Kids 6 and under and Seniors 60 and over enter pit area free.
+All gate fees are subject to landowner requirements.
 Cash and Checks accepted.

 Membership Fees